kaitj/nhp-dwiproc/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/kaitj/nhp-dwiproc/blob/main/LICENSE)
 [![Documentation](https://img.shields.io/badge/documentation-8CA1AF?logo=readthedocs&logoColor=fff)](https://kaitj.github.io/nhp-dwiproc)

-`nhp-dwiproc` is a BIDS application, leveraging features of [NiWrap] to perform processing of diffusion MRI data across non-human primate (NHP) and human datasets.
-The application aims to provide robust and reproducible workflows for different processing stages (e.g. preprocessing, tractography, etc.) across various acquisition protocols.
+`nhp-dwiproc` is a BIDS application, leveraging [NiWrap] to perform processing of diffusion MRI data.
+While primarily built to process non-human primate (NHP), it is a species-agnostic pipeline that can also be used to process other datasets (e.g. human).
+The application aims to provide robust and reproducible workflows across various processing stages (e.g. preprocessing, tractography, etc.) with compatibility across different acquisition protocols.

 > [!Important]
 > Indexes generated with `v0.1.x` are incompatible with `v0.2.x+`, as well as latest
 > development versions.

 <!-- Generalized workflow figure to be included here -->